kanedo/Readability-API/readme.md

 4. Request some information
 In order to do that I've implemented an method called `makeAPIRequest($url, array $params = NULL, OAuthToken $aToken = NULL)` The first param is the URL (to access the base url you can use the property `api_base`) the second is an array of parameters - it can be `NULL`.
 The last parameter is the OAuthToken.
 If you use a single instance (in which case the token is stored inside the object) you can leave this blank, otherwise you to provide the object which was returned by `access_token()`.
 The method `makeAPIRequest` returns unparsed JSON - you can do what ever you want to.
-It's planned to encapsulate everything in special methods like `getCurrentUser`.
+It's planned to encapsulate everything in special methods like `getFavorites`.

 ##Feedback
 If you want to get in touch with me, visit my blog at [http://blog.kanedo.net](http://blog.kanedo.net).
 I would like to hear from you.
 Especially if you find a bug or something like that!